jkerai1/LogicApps2DiscordWebhook/README.md

 ![image](https://github.com/user-attachments/assets/85f11c73-b8a3-4d3d-95b7-42ee2b43e1e7)

-Because I don't allow Secrets List I need to use Custom Value to add in the secret name:
+Because I don't allow Secrets List I need to use Custom Value to add in the secret name - If you added secrets list you can just select from dropdown menu:

 Listing is Forbidden          |  Use Custom Name :-------------------------:|:-------------------------: